 If you have more than one Amazon store you may assign a “nickname” to each store to better identify options and settings for each one.

-Click the “Add new Integration” button to finalize the integration settings.
+Click the “Finish Setup” button to finalize the integration settings.
 You should see a success message at the top of your screen.

 You will need to create shipping method mappings so that we ship your Amazon orders properly.
 For example, when we retrieve an order from Amazon the shipping method might be noted as “Standard” or “Express”.
 You will create options for each method.